-Happy Mother’s Day to all you incredible, awe-inspiring, dedicated mothers out there!
+Happy Mother’s Day to all you incredible, awe-inspiring, dedicated working mothers and stay-at-home moms out there!
 Thank you for everything you do for your children, families, and communities.
 Every day, you contribute to the growth of our future as a society.
 Moms are the fulcrum of all we know about love, support, and growth.

 Moms aren’t just the framework of the family.
 They’re linchpins of the economy as well.
-Today, I’m taking some time to especially look at the beauty that is the working mother!
+Today, I’m taking some time to especially look at the beauty of working mothers!

 Working moms have become the norm in our society.
 Back in 1965, moms were working about 9 hours per week on average.
 In 2016, moms report working a minimum of 25 hours per week.
 Nearly 70% of mothers with children under age 18 participate in the labor force, and 70% of those moms work full-time.
 (We acknowledge the other 30% of mothers, too, who are holding up the forts to keep our kids and communities running efficiently!)